 - Check the sump pump function and clean the pit if necessary.

-Even if the basement is mostly dry, odors can linger on surfaces.
-A deep clean removes mold spores, dust, and organic buildup that trap smells.
+Even when your basement is mostly dry, smells can linger around on walls, floors, and other surfaces.
+A thorough cleaning removes mold spores, dust, and organic buildup that trap smells.

 How to clean effectively: